MAIF/melusine/README.md

 **Melusine** is compatible with `Python 3.6`, `Python 3.7` and `Python 3.8`.

 ## Release Notes
+### 2.3.2
+Updates:
+  * Compatibility with python 3.7 and 3.8
+  * Optional dependencies (viz, transformers, all)
+  * Specify custom configurations with environment variable MELUSINE_CONFIG_DIR
+  * Use any number of JSON and YAML files for configurations (instead of just one config file)

+Bug fix:
+  * Fixed bug when training transformers model without meta features

 ### 2.3
 New features:
   * Added a class `ExchangeConnector` to interact with an Exchange Mailbox